OpenTwinCities/opentwincities.github.com/_posts/2014-07-14-hack-for-mn-2014-projects.md

 ### Blue Star Landlords ###

-- **Problem Statement**: *"How do we transform landlords into touch points for veterans - sources of knowledge and how to uptain them."*
+- **Problem Statement**: *"How do we transform landlords into touch points for veterans - sources of knowledge and how to obtain them."*
 - [Video](http://youtu.be/z3QebOq4blQ?t=1h3m23s)

 Landlords are a major stakeholder in any housing discussion.
 Knowing this, the